wso2/docs-open-banking/en/docs/get-started/data-publishing-try-out.md

 ```
 ./server.sh
 ```
-2. Set up and start the Identity Server and API Manager Servers as instructed in [Set Up Accelerators](set-up-accelerators.md).
+2. Set up and start the Identity Server and API Manager Servers as instructed in [Setting up servers](../install-and-setup/setting-up-servers.md).

 ###Try out
 1. Register an API consumer application as instructed  in [Dynamic Client Registration](dynamic-client-registation.md).